Liked this post? Why not share it?

 This is one of the best ways to benefit from the power of essential oils.
 Also known as aromatherapy – one of the safest ways to use around little kids.
 It is very important to use it in intervals (30-60 minutes at a time) and try to don’t overuse it.
 We use it only when my son needs it – nose congestion or cold symptoms.

 I typically add water to the maximum marker and add 1-3 different types of essential oils (1-2 drops of each) in my cool-mist vaporizer.

 Topical (on the Skin)

-Be very precautious when choosing this method!
-ALWAYS dilute it with a carrier oil first.
+Be very cautious when choosing this method!
+ALWAYS dilute it with carrier oil first.
 Do a skin patch test first, just to ensure your child is not allergic to the oil or its components (especially if you haven’t introduced it before).

 - Babies and young children – 1 drop per 1-2 teaspoons of carrier oil (olive oil or coconut oil)

 - 5-12-year-olds & elderly – 1-2 drops per 1 teaspoon of carrier oil